The Feed-Meat Complex: Unpacking the Truth About How Big Meat Pockets Billions in Farm Subsidies

 There has been a worldwide shift towards using the majority of fertile soil for grains.
 But farmers across the world did not wake up one day and decide that they wanted to switch from varied crops that would sustain their communities to endless rows of corn and soybeans.
 It was up to Big Meat to apply the pressure.

 But in an era of global food supply consolidation, it is not just about the money.
-A handful of corporations control an unprecedented amount of the world’s food supply, allowing for an unprecedented consolidation of power over our food supply — one of the most necessary resources for human survival.
-The irony that half of people on earth experiencing food insecurity are farmers should not be lost.
+A handful of corporations control an unprecedented amount of the world’s food supply, allowing for an unprecedented consolidation of power over our food supply—one of the most necessary resources for human survival.

 Over the past century, the economic viability of diversified, independent farming and processing has diminished, as farmers and ranchers have been forced to compete with corporations producing and selling on a massive scale.
 Big meatpackers knew this and were waiting on the other side for near-bankrupt farmers with a tempting offer: grow corn or soybeans, and you will be able to make a living, guaranteed.